git-annex-remote-rclone/git-annex-remote-rclone/README.md

 ## Requirements

-The current version of git-annex-remote-rclone has been tested with rclone versions up to 1.37.
 Because rclone sometimes changes its output, updates to this software may be required for compatibility.

-Version 1.45 of rclone introduces a more stable JSON output mode on some commands and for that reason is now the minimum version.
+Version 1.45 of rclone introduces a more stable JSON output mode on some commands and for that reason is the minimum supported version.

-To simplify maintenance, when I make updates to git-annex-remote-rclone, I test only against the current stable version of rclone.
-While I am not currently explicitly dropping support for older versions, I am also not performing additional integration tests with older rclone versions.

-A periodic continuous integration process downloads the latest stable releases of `rclone` and `git-annex` and runs `git-annex testremote` to verify compatibility.
+A periodic continuous integration process tests compatibility against the latest stable release of `git-annex` and the following versions of `rclone`:

+- the latest stable release at time of testing
+- 1.59.2 (the latest stable release at time of writing)
+- 1.58.1
+- 1.53.3
+- 1.45 (Linux only)

 The build badge above is linked to this CI process.

 ## Usage